jettNash1/bug-report-generator/readme.md

 ### Method 2: Chrome Web Store in Edge
 1. Open Edge
-2. Navigate to the Chrome Web Store
+2. Navigate to the Chrome Web Store (link coming soon)
 3. Click "Allow extensions from other stores" if prompted
 4. Click "Add to Chrome"
 5. Click "Add Extension" in the popup